prt459/AS3935_Lightning_Sim/README.md

 # If necessary, an amplifier will be added to the three clock signals to bring it up to a level suitable for detection by an AS3935.
 #
 # NOTE -- THIS IS PURELY AN IDEA AT THIS STAGE, IT HAS NEVER WORKED!
 AND IT MAY NEVER WORK!
-# CHECK BACK HERE FROM TIME TO TIME TO SEE IF I GET THUS WORKING.
+# CHECK BACK HERE FROM TIME TO TIME TO SEE IF I GET THIS WORKING.
 #